Cash App Review: Key Takeaways

-• Cash App’s software is very basic and is not intended for day trading or advanced trading.
+• Its platform is very simple and not designed for day trading or advanced trading strategies.

 Overview of Cash App